 All furnaces consist of four main components: 1) burners that deliver and burn fuel, 2) heat exchangers, 3) a blower and 4) a flue that acts as an exhaust for gaseous by-products.
-A furnace burns fuel and distributes it throughout the house.
+A furnace generates heat by burning fuel and distributes the generated heat throughout the house.

 An air conditioner draws heat energy out of the house and transfers it to the outside air.
 The most common setup for residential homes is a split system, which includes an inside-the-home evaporative heat exchanger and an outside condensing unit heat exchanger.

 A heat pump is an energy-efficient option to consider if you live in a mild climate zone.
 It uses the outside air to heat a home in winter and cool it in summer.

 An air handler most commonly works with a heat pump to circulate air throughout your home.
 If you’re searching for a traditional air conditioner or furnace, you won’t need an air handler as those systems have the internal parts needed to circulate air.

 Ductless systems are a great option to heat or cool a single room in your home without the hassle of adding ductwork.

 Thermostats are generally split into two classifications: traditional or connected controls.
 Basically connected controls can integrate with other smart home systems and learn over time how to most efficiently heat and cool your home.
 Traditional controls are simpler – but several offer programmable features as well.

 Measures a furnace’s efficiency in converting heat to energy.
 A higher percentage means higher efficiency and lower energy costs.